3D Question Answering: Experiments

-\textbf{Component deduction.} In the first three rows of Table~\ref{tab:ablation}, we show ablation with deducted components of our framework.
-In the ``Qonly" row, both the appearance and geometry encoders, as well as the appearance and geometry element of the 3D-L BERT are removed.
-Thus it works like the original BERT model and provides a lower bound for solving 3DQA with only questions as input.
-It has the worst overall performance of all the baselines, indicating that information beyond question is required.
-We also noticed an interesting phenomenon: the accuracy is slightly higher than that of humans in the ``Question" row of ~\ref{tab:accs}.
-It is not surprising because the network can learn the prior knowledge of the data distribution while the tested people are not the annotators of our dataset and have no such prior.
+In the first three rows of Table~\ref{tab:ablation}, we show \trysq{the} ablation with\trysq{ components removed from} our framework.
+In the ``Qonly" row, both the appearance and geometry encoders, as well as the appearance and geometry element\trysq{s} \trysq{of} 3D-L BERT are removed.
+Thus \trysq{the model} works like the original BERT model and provides a lower bound for solving 3DQA with only questions as input.
+It has the worst overall performance of all the baselines, especially \trysq{considering} the drop compared with the full framework (from $42.35\%$ to $27.94\%$).
+This \frysq{indicates} that information beyond \trysq{the} question is required, and \trysq{it} demonstrates the reasoning ability of our framework \trysq{rather than} relying on language bias.
+We also noticed an interesting phenomenon: the overall performance is slightly \trysq{better} than that of \trysq{the} humans in the ~\ref{tab:accs}.
+It is \trysq{unsurprising} because the network can learn the prior knowledge of the data distribution while the tested people are not the annotators of our dataset and have no such prior.

-At the ``Geo+Q" row, the appearance element is removed from the input.
-We can observe an overall accuracy decline compared to the full model, especially in ``Color" split, which further demonstrates the necessity of appearance information.
-Compared to the ``Qonly" setting, obvious performance gain can be observed, especially in the ``spatial''($33.95\%$ to $48.18\%$), ``placement''($31.69\%$ to $41.32\%$), ``viewpoint and do navigation''($30.64\%$ to $40.02\%$) and ``spatial comparison to average''($22.92\%$ to $42.71\%$) subset, which we owe to the superiority of the geometry encoder.
-At the ``App+Q" row, we removed geometry element from the input.
-The accuracy, especially for the ``spatial'', ``spatial comparison to average'' and ``placement'' subset, drops compared with full model, indicating that the geometry information really matters.
-Compared to the ``Qonly" setting, performance gain in the ``color'' ($10.09\%$ to $15.06\%$) split is also noticeable, demonstrating the capability of the appearance encoder.
+\trysq{On} the ``Geo+Q" row, the appearance element is removed from the input.
+We can \trysq{see} an overall performance decline compared to the full framework, especially in ``\trysq{c}olor" split (from $35.85\%$ to $13.20\%$), which further demonstrates the \trysq{need for} appearance information for 3D question answering. \trysq{However, the performance is clearly better than with} the ``Qonly" setting, especially in all the spatial-related questions, \trysq{such as} ``spatial'' \srysq{(}$23.39\%$ to $38.01\%$), ``placement'' \srysq{(}$25.00\%$ to $40.28\%$), ``viewpoint and do navigation'' \srysq{(}$18.58\%$ to $33.63\%$), and ``aggregation'' \srysq{(}$26.00\%$ to $37.50\%$) subset\trysq{s}, which we owe to the superiority of the geometry encoder.

+\trysq{On} the ``App+Q" row, we removed \trysq{the} geometry element from the input.
+The performance, especially for the spatial-related questions, \trysq{such as the} ``spatial'' and ``placement'' subset\trysq{s}, \trysq{is worse than} \srysq{the} full model, indicating that the geometry information really matters. \trysq{However, the performance is better than the} ``Qonly" setting, \trysq{and the} performance gain in the ``color'' \trysq{split} ($11.32\%$ to $30.19\%$) is also noticeable, demonstrating the capability of the appearance encoder.